 “I am honoured to take on this role in a community I know well,” said Dr. Waters.
 “I am committed to supporting the health and wellbeing of people living in the Cowichan Valley.”

-Dr. Waters has served as Island Health’s Medical Director for Excellence in Maternal Care for Aboriginal Women and Families in the North Island region, where she also led the work for excellence in cultural safety.
-She was also the Aboriginal Health Physician Advisor to the Provincial Health Officer and held various positions with Health Canada and the First Nations Health Authority including Director of Health Surveillance and Acting Senior Medical Officer.
+Dr. Waters has served as Island Health’s Medical Director for Excellence in Maternal Care for Indigenous Women and Families in the North Island region, where she also led the work for excellence in cultural safety.
+She was also the Indigenous Health Physician Advisor to the Provincial Health Officer and held various positions with Health Canada and the First Nations Health Authority including Director of Health Surveillance and Acting Senior Medical Officer.

 Dr. Waters has considerable experience and expertise connecting with the local Cowichan community as a Senior Medical Officer and a family physician.
 She is Hulqu’minum, a member of Stz’uminus First Nation, and her family ties to the area extend for generations.
 She is passionate about giving back to the community by helping transform health and wellbeing.

 Island Health, one of seven health jurisdictions in British Columbia, provides health care and support services to more than 765,000 people on Vancouver Island, the islands in the Salish Sea and the Johnstone Strait, and mainland communities north of Powell River.